Conviva/conviva-js-script-appanalytics/README.md

 # conviva-js-script-appanalytics
-## Application Analytics for Conviva JavaScript Sensor
+## Conviva JavaScript ECO Sensor
-Use Application Analytics to autocollect events, track application specific events and state changes, and track users anonymously.
+Use Conviva ECO Sensor to autocollect events, track application specific events and state changes, and track users anonymously.

 ## Usage
 To use the video sensor, download the Core JavaScript SDK file (version 4.5.6 or above) from Conviva JavaScript Sensor Integration and unzip the downloaded file.